 - Store in the refrigerator for up to three months.

-This is one of the easiest drinks to layer, if you do it right.
+This is one of the easiest layered drinks out there, if you do it right.
 Check the recipe card below for complete information.

-All you have to do is add the orange juice and pineapple soda to your ice filled glass.
-Finish it off by slowly pouring in your homemade grenadine.
-Because the grenadine has a higher density it will sink to the bottom without disturbing the orange juice and pineapple soda.
+- Slowly pour in the homemade grenadine.
+Don’t worry, because the grenadine has a higher density it will sink to the bottom without disturbing the orange juice and pineapple soda.

 Sunrise Mocktail Spritzer